 - Number of Conversions

 - Bounce rate

 If you have a good analytics system in place and can track these for every campaign that is part of your strategy, then it will be easier to make informed decisions.

 Don’t forget that part of your evaluation should be to look for new channels you can add to your strategy.

-It’s always a good idea to take a look at your competitor’s strategies and identify which of their strategies you can include to your marketing mix.
+It’s always a good idea to take a look at your competitor’s strategies and identify which of their strategies you can include in your marketing mix.

-A digital marketing strategy is a plan that describes in detail how to use various digital marketing channels to satisfy your business objectives.
+A digital marketing strategy is a plan that describes in detail how to use various digital marketing channels to grow your business.

 To create an effective digital marketing strategy, you start by defining your goals.
 Then through research, you identify the characteristics and needs of people to target with your campaigns.

 Once you have this information, you translate that into content marketing assets, having always in mind the ‘intent’ of the user.
 Creating the right type of content that can satisfy the user’s needs, it’s a critical success factor.

 Then you start with SEO.
 SEO is the most effective digital marketing channel but it’s not the fastest one.
 While waiting for your SEO to generate results, you can start testing paid advertising channels by running pilot campaigns.